ariasdiniz/macaw_framework/README.md

 # MacawFramework

 MacawFramework is a lightweight, easy-to-use web framework for Ruby designed to simplify the development of small to medium-sized web applications.
-With support for various HTTP methods, caching, and session management, MacawFramework provides developers with the essential tools to quickly build and deploy their applications.
+Weighting less than 26Kb with support for various HTTP methods, caching, and session management, MacawFramework provides developers with the essential tools to quickly build and deploy their applications.

 - [MacawFramework](#macawframework)
     * [Features](#features)